Skimmeroni/Appunti/AI4ST/FoundationsQC/Qubits/Manipulations.typ

   [$ P_(frac(pi, 2)) = S = mat(1, 0; 0, i) $],
   [$ P_(frac(pi, 4)) = T = mat(1, 0; 0, e^(i frac(pi, 4))) $]
 )

+// CZ gate, Toffoli gate

+It would be useful to have a small set of elementary gates that could be used to construct an arbitrary complicated function.
+Sadly, this is not possible, because as stated some gates are not decomposable in smaller gates and must be implemented as-is.
+However, it is possible to employ a subset of gates that can approximate with sufficient accuracy any kind of gate, even those that cannot be decomposed.